tabbzi/tabbzi.github.io/index.md

         <img src="./assets/img/graphic_UMassMedical.gif" style="max-width: none !important; flex-shrink: 0; margin-right: 25x; z-index: 1;" />
         <div style="flex: 1;">
             <p>
                 I have cultivated a diverse skillset spanning many functional domains and datasets, including gene regulation (bulk and single-cell RNA-seq); chromatin contacts (HiC, LinkPrep), states (histone ChIP-seq), and accessibility (ATAC-seq); germline and somatic genome variant calling from short‑ and long‑read whole‑genome sequencing.
-I approach project leadership with the same thoroughness, attentiveness, and commitment that defines my research.
+I approach leadership with the same thoroughness, attentiveness, and commitment that defines my research.
             </p>

             <p>
-                Beyond scientific research, I am also an illustrator eager for ways to combine my passions for science and art, and a novice developer for virtual life games and interactive tool development in my free time.
+                Beyond scientific research, I am also an illustrator exploring the intersection of art and science, and independent developer in my free time building fun games and interactive tools with a special interest in virtual life simulation.
             </p>

             <p>Thank you for checking out my profile, and feel free to reach out via email or on any platform linked!</p>